Kuper994/deep-learning-project/README.md

 `--data-dir` - The location of the raw videos, in case there is a need to create the frames.

+`--output-file` -  Specify model file name.
+If not specified, model will not be saved, default=None.

 `--is-converted` - if True, use converted (compressed) videos instead of HD videos.

 `--data-types` - Choose between using only the  fish labels (2), only the background (1) or using both (0), default is 0.